PalmDevs/revanced-links/README.md

 ### Scripts
 When there are scripts, there are productivity.
 Here's a list of scripts you should know about.
-**Note**: Anything ending in `:nc` means no-cleanup, this usually results in junk files and weird errors.
+**Note**: Anything ending in `:nc` means no-cleanup, this usually results in junk files and possibly weird errors.
   - `watch`, `start`, `start:nc`: Starts the development environment, your code will automatically compile on save
   - `compile`, `compile:nc`: Only compiles the code, doesn't make documentation
   - `docs`, `docs:nc`: Only makes documentation, doesn't compile code